astuyve/astuyve.github.io/_posts/2023-07-13-understanding-proactive-initialization.md

 As a user of the application powered by Lambda, it's as if there were never any cold starts at all.

-It's like getting Lambda Provisioned Concurrency - for free.
+When a function is proactively initialized, the user making the first request to the sandbox does not experience a cold start (similar to Provisioned Concurrency, but for free).

 ## Aligned interests in the Shared Responsibility Model
-According to the AWS Lambda service team, Proactive Initialization is the result of aligned interests by both the team running AWS Lambda and developers running applications on Lambda.
+Proactive Initialization serves the interests of both the team running AWS Lambda and developers running applications on Lambda.

 We know that from an economic perspective, AWS Lambda wants to run as many functions on the same server as possible (yes, serverless has servers...).
 We also know that developers want their cold starts to be as infrequent and fast as possible.